Home

 If your tap water is very "hard", meaning high in minerals, you might need to use bottled water or rain water if your plants seem stressed.

-Fertilizing -- The first 2 months, i recommend feeding every 2 weeks with a small amount of dilute (1/8 strength) liquid fertilizer.
+Fertilizing -- A week after planting them in the new mix, i recommend feeding with a small amount of dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for young seedlings, since it is easily absorbed and contains all essential nutrients.
-After 2 months, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
-Or continue feeding with some liquid fertilizer at 1/8 strength every 10-14 days.
+Repeat the feeding 2 and 4 weeks later.
+After that, the roots will reach the granular fertilizer in the soil mix.

 Growing onward..